Peter Sellers: 1963–1965: Dr. Strangelove, A Shot in the Dark, health problems, and second marriage

-Between November 1963 and February 1964, Sellers began filming A Shot in the Dark, an adaptation of a French play, L'Idiote by Marcel Achard.
+Between November 1963 and February 1964, Sellers filmed A Shot in the Dark, an adaptation of a French play, L'Idiote by Marcel Achard.
 Sellers found the part and the director, Anatole Litvak, uninspiring; the producers brought in Blake Edwards to replace Litvak.
-Together with writer William Peter Blatty, they turned the script into a Clouseau comedy, also adding Herbert Lom as Commissioner Dreyfus and Burt Kwouk as Cato.
+Together with writer William Peter Blatty, they turned the script into a Pink Panther follow-up comedy, with Sellers as Inspector Clouseau, also adding Herbert Lom as Commissioner Dreyfus and Burt Kwouk as Cato.
 During filming, Sellers's relationship with Edwards became strained; the two would often stop speaking to each other during filming, communicating only by the passing of notes.
 Sellers's personality was described by others as difficult and demanding, and he often clashed with fellow actors and directors.
 Upon its release in late June 1964, Bosley Crowther noted the "joyously free and facile way" in which Sellers had developed his comedy technique.

 I feel extremely vulnerable, and I need help a lot.
 A lot.
 I suppose I feel mainly I need the help of a woman.
 I'm continually searching for this woman.
 They mother you, they're great in bed, they're like a sister, they're there when you want to see them, they're not there when you don't.
 I don't know where they are.
 Maybe they're around somewhere.
 I'll find one, one of these days.

 — — Sellers on his need for women.